cortex-js/compute-engine/src/docs/guide-evaluate.md

       being evaluated.
 Conversely, the `ReleaseHold` function will force an evaluation.

-   2. If an argument is the `Nothing` symbol, remove it

-   3. If an argument is a `["Sequence"]` expression, treat each argument of the sequence expression as if it was an argument of the function
+   2. If an argument is a `["Sequence"]` expression, treat each argument of the sequence expression as if it was an argument of the function.
+If the sequence is empty, ignore the argument.

 3. If the function is associative, flatten its arguments as necessary. \\[ f(f(a, b), c) \to f(a, b, c) \\]